Slow Cooker Butternut Squash Soup

-I’ve made this creamy, slow cooker butternut squash soup 3 weeks in a row now!
-It’s ultra smooth, full of flavour and requires just 4 ingredients to make.
+This creamy slow cooker butternut squash soup is ultra smooth, full of flavor and requires just a handful of simple ingredients to make.
 I love how easy it is to chop a few ingredients, toss ’em in the slow cooker and forget it for a few hours.
-Once the butternut squash is soft and tender, use an immersion blender to blend it into the creamiest bowl of butternut squash soup ever!
+Once the butternut squash is soft and tender, blend it all up into the creamiest bowl of butternut squash soup ever!

 Get Your Slow Cooker Out

-Slow cookers are inexpensive making them a must-have kitchen appliance and one of my favourite items for fall and winter cooking.
-They’re also great year round for everything from apple sauce or butter, to oatmeal and all sorts of healthy desserts.
+Slow cookers, or crockpots, are inexpensive, making them a must-have kitchen appliance and one of my favorite items for fall and winter cooking.
+They’re also great year round for everything from apple sauce or butter to oatmeal and all sorts of healthy desserts.

-Here are a few options for slow cookers under $40 if you need one!
+Here are a few options for slow cookers under $40:

 - Hamilton Beach Programmable Slow Cooker